 How to Find Break-Even Point

 The information required to calculate a business's Break-even Point can be found in its financial statements.
 The first pieces of information needed are the fixed costs and the gross margin percentage.
-A company must generate sufficient revenue to cover its fixed and variable costs.
+A company must maximize revenue to cover its fixed and variable costs.
 More sales mean there will be a profit, while fewer sales mean there will be a loss.

 The accounting Break-even Point is calculated by taking the total expenses on a particular production and calculating how many units of the product must be sold to cover the expenses paid.
 In real estate, you need to know three key pieces of information- the debt service of the property (payments that are geared towards reimbursing the interest and principal on a loan), the operating expenses of a property (accounting, insurance, maintenance, repairs, taxes, and utilities), and the gross operating income of the property (the gross potential income minus the vacancy loss and credit loss).